Analytic solutions of neutral hyperbolic black holes with scalar hair: Introduction

 \section{Introduction}

-The AdS/CFT correspondence provides a powerful tool to study strongly coupled CFTs in a given spacetime background $\mathcal{B}_d$ in terms of a classical gravity whose boundary is conformal to $\mathcal{B}_d$ \cite{Marolf:2013ioa}.
+The AdS/CFT correspondence provides a powerful tool to study strongly coupled conformal field theories (CFTs) in a given spacetime background $\mathcal{B}_d$ in terms of a classical gravity whose boundary is conformal to $\mathcal{B}_d$ \cite{Marolf:2013ioa}.
 A basic example is the Schwarzschild-AdS solution

 where $k=1$, $0$, and $-1$ are for positive, zero, and negative curvatures of the two-dimensional space $d\tsp\Sigma_{2,k}^2$, respectively.
 Properties of these three cases are as follows. \begin{itemize} \item Spherical black hole ($k=1$): The AdS boundary is $\mathbb{R}\times S^{d-1}$, so the dual CFT lives on a sphere.
 Black holes have a minimum temperature.
 There is a Hawking-Page phase transition between a black hole and a thermal gas \cite{{Hawking:1982dh,Witten:1998zw}}. \item Planar black hole ($k=0$): The AdS boundary is $\mathbb{R}^d$, so the dual CFT lives on a Minkowski space.
 There is no phase transition at finite temperature.
 If a spatial dimensional is compactified to $S^1$, there will be a phase transition between a black hole and the AdS soliton \cite{Witten:1998zw}. \item Hyperbolic black hole ($k=-1$): The AdS boundary is $\mathbb{R}\times \mathbb{H}^{d-1}$, so the CFT lives on a hyperboloid.
 There is no phase transition \cite{Emparan:1998he,Birmingham:1998nr}.
-The zero mass solution is at finite temperature, and the zero temperature solution is reached by a negative mass \cite{Emparan:1999gf}.
+The zero-mass solution is at finite temperature, and the zero temperature solution is reached by a negative mass \cite{Emparan:1999gf}.
 The AdS boundary is conformal to a Rindler space \cite{Emparan:1999gf} or a de Sitter space \cite{Marolf:2010tg}. \end{itemize}

 If we include a scalar field in the system, the hyperbolic black hole described by~\eqref{eq:Schw} may have a phase transition to a hyperbolic black hole with scalar hair.
 The IR (near-horizon) geometry of the extremal hyperbolic black hole described by~\eqref{eq:Schw} is AdS$_2\times \mathbb{H}^2$, and instability will happen when the IR Breitenlohner-Freedman (BF) bound is violated \cite{Dias:2010ma}.
 (As a comparison, the extremal spherical or planar black hole is the pure AdS.)
 Numerical solutions of hyperbolic black holes with scalar hair were obtained \cite{Dias:2010ma,Belin:2013dva,Fang:2016ehk}.
+An analytic solution of a hyperbolic black hole with scalar hair called the MTZ black hole was obtained in \cite{Martinez:2004nb}.

 A generalization of the Schwarzschild solution is Einstein-Maxwell-dilaton (EMD) systems.
 There are analytic solutions in maximal gauged supergravities whose special cases are EMD systems \cite{Cvetic:1999xp}.
 The most notable cases in AdS$_4$ are 1-charge, 2-charge, 3-charge, and 4-charge black holes, which are summarized in Appendix~\ref{sec:STU}.
 The thermodynamics of black holes in STU supergravity was studied in~\cite{Cvetic:1999ne,Cai:2004pz}, and there are phase transitions.
 Both gauge fields and dilaton fields are in the system; if we set the gauge fields to zero, the dilaton fields will also become zero, apparently.
 An EMD system whose special cases intersect with STU supergravity was found in \cite{Gao:2004tu,Gao:2004tv,Gao:2005}, and more properties of the system was studied by \cite{Sheykhi:2009pf,Hendi:2010gq,Goto:2018iay}.